xfce-mirror/xfwl4/README.md

 `Dockerfile.cargo` and `Dockerfile.meson` are not useful for regular use.
 They're only there to ensure the project builds properly on a "clean" system with a Rust version matching the MSRV.

+## Further Information

+See the [xfwl4 FAQ](https://wiki.xfce.org/xfwl4_faq) or visit us on [Matrix](https://matrix.to/#/#xfce-dev:matrix.org).
+Note that there is no user support at this time; you are on your own getting things working until there is a published release.